cdot65/device-certificate-report/docs/user-guide/python/getting-started.md

 ## Next Steps

-With `device-certificate-report` successfully installed in your virtual environment, the next step is to configure the library for use with your Panorama appliance or CSV file.
+With `device-certificate-report` successfully installed in your virtual environment, the next step is to configure the library for use with your Panorama appliance, individual firewalls, or CSV file.
 Visit the [Python Execution Guide](execution.md) to learn how to set up and configure `device-certificate-report` for generating certificate reports.